 You don’t have to be splishing and splashing in one every time you rock it, but having that as an option instantly ups a bodysuit’s value.
 You’re going to get far more use out of a piece that seamlessly fits into both areas of your vacation wardrobe — separates and swimwear — than a more traditional top, even a top with major mix and match capabilities.
 Wear bodysuits with all of your summer favorites: crop denim and jean shorts, wrap skirts or wide leg trousers.
 Plus, swimsuits are made to get wet, so no worries about sweating in the nylon fabrics.

-To get started with your double-duty suit, try one of my nine picks below.
+To get started with your double-duty suit, try one of my five picks below.